intelligent-machine-learning/dlrover/go/elasticjob/README.md

 ## Description

-The operator contains 2 CRDs, `elasticjob` and `scaleplan`.
-Users don't need to set replica resource when they apply a `elasticjob` to train on a cluster.
-The `elasticjob` controller will create a EasyDL master Pod for each `elasticjob`.
-The master will generate a `scaleplan` with PS/worker resources to notify the controller to launch Pods for the training.
+The operator contains the CRD `elasticjob`.
+An `elasticjob` only launches the job master Pod and update the job status by the owned Pods.
+The master Pod will launch the worker Pods.

 ## Getting Started